avigailvkn/HtmlSerializer/README.md

 4. Recursive algorithms for searching and traversing the HTML tree

 ---
-> Author
-**This project was developed by Michal Mazuz.
+> Author: This project was developed by Michal Mazuz.